Let’s face it, no matter what your age, there are times when it’s hard to fall asleep.

 - Turn on Your Right Side and Breathe (Left Nostril Breathing – 5 minutes): Now you’re ready to fall to sleep.
 Lie on your stomach and turn your head to the right so that your right cheek and nostril are smushed into the pillow.
 Closing your right nostril will mean you are breathing through your left nostril, you can even put your hand under your cheek and use a finger to block the right nostril completely.
 Breathing through the left nostril is the cooling, relaxing, calming side.
 See if you can slow your breath down so it is nice and slow.
 Try to reach 4 or less breaths per minute.
 This also helps the mind slow down and get into a relaxed state.
 Continue this long deep breathing listening to your breath or silently saying a mantra as you breathe in an out, like inhaling “Sat” (truth) , exhaling “Nam” (name/identity) or inhaling “Calm” and exhaling “Happy” or simply inhale and think “inhaling” and exhale and think “exhaling.”

 These yogic steps can help you get really sleepy and when you are about to drift off you are welcome to change positions and fall asleep as you wish.

 A little yogic wisdom can go a long way especially when it comes to a good night sleep.

 Wishing you all a great night’s sleep and a great day ahead!
 You’re invited to leave your Sleep Stories in the comments.

 Back to School means time for learning and development both professionally and personally.
-Consider the upcoming What I See, I Can Be Weekend Certificate with our Registered Children’s Yoga School (Yoga Alliance approved training) for your own back to school experience.
+Consider the upcoming training events with out Registered Children’s Yoga School (Yoga Alliance approved training) for your own back to school experience.